 The arrangement is chronological, the selection, however, is very personal and not arranged by sales or popular success.
 “Sales figures survive for some (unfortunately not all) of these recordings, and are duly provided, but this is not a catalog of old-time-best-sellers.
 Nor is it confined to what are customarily considered historically important recordings … Several of the records discussed here were huge hits, wayside markers on the long road of sociopolitical history.
 Others sold in only moderate quantities, some in mere hundreds … Why write about them, then … ?
 Because their obscurity is very often unmerited, and besides, they contain what I believe to be valuable information about the period and milieu, information that has not always found a place in the official narratives of American social history. … The recordings … are messages from another time and sometimes reach us in code.
 To understand them, we must decipher them, which in many cases is what this book tries to do.”

 The songs introduced include the initial country song ever recorded, namely “The Little Old Log Cabin in the Lane” by Fiddlin’ John Carson (1923) and the first two takes of an Old-Time music group, “Silly Bill” and “Old Time Cinda” by the Hill Billies (1925).
 The list then continues with “Guitar Blues,” “Sweet Hawaiian Chimes,” “Truck Driver’s Blues,” “Over the Hills to the Poorhouse” and “Haunted Hunter” among others.
-The final shellac is “New San Antonio Rose” by Bob Wills and His Texas Playboys (1940), a tune that sold millions of copies and was covered by hundreds of bands over the decades.
+The final shellac is “New San Antonio Rose” by Bob Wills and His Texas Playboys (1940), a tune that sold millions of copies and has been covered by hundreds of bands over the decades.

 The title is fueled by Russell’s routine and skills in combining brief but adequate background information with quotes, Billboard histories, the facts of life in rural parts of the US, and the cultural standing and development of county music and its predecessors.
 It comes lavishly illustrated with hundreds of black/white promotional pictures, label reproductions, studio and stage shots, a concise phonographic-raidiophonic-sociohistorical timeline and song index.